-- a) The Company has not taken any loans or other borrowings from any lender.
-Hence reporting under clause 3(ix)(a) of the Order is not applicable. - b) The Company has not been declared a willful defaulter by any bank or financial institution or government or any government authority. - c) The Company has not taken any term loan during the year and there are no outstanding term loans at the beginning of theyear and hence, reporting under clause 3(ix)(c) of the Order is not applicable. - d) The Company has not raised funds on short term basis during the year and there is no outstanding balance at the beginning of the year and hence, reporting under clause 3(ix)(d) of the Order is not applicable. - e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries. - f) The Company has not raised any loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies and hence reporting on clause 3(ix)(f) of the Order is not applicable.
+- a) The company has not defaulted on repayment of loans or other borrowings or in the payment of interest thereon to any lender. - b) The Company has not been declared a willful defaulter by any bank or financial institution or government or any government authority. - c) The Company has not taken any term loan during the year and there are no outstanding term loans at the beginning of theyear and hence, reporting under clause 3(ix)(c) of the Order is not applicable. - d) The Company has not raised funds on short term basis during the year and there are no outstanding balance at the beginning of the year and hence, the reporting under clause 3(ix)(d) of the Order is not applicable. - e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from anyentity or person on account of or to meet the obligations of its subsidiaries. - f) The Company has not raised any loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies and hence reporting on clause 3(ix)(f) of the Order is not applicable.